cloudstead/cloudos/docs/developing.md

     /path/to/cloudos/prep.sh /opt/cloudos-packages

 Now copy the contents of that directory (via FTP, thumb drive, or carrier pigeon) to someplace they will be accessible via HTTP.

+Once the artifacts have been copied to the remote host, verify you can fetch them with wget or curl:

+    wget -S -O /dev/null http://deploy-host/deploy/dir/artifact.tar.gz

 ## Setup Supporting Services